How to Crochet a Non-Stretchy Crochet Strap

 Picture shows a crochet hook, a stitch marker, two strands of yarn and fishing line.
 An arrow points to a grey colored yarn to reference that it will be used as a "stand in" for fishing line, since fishing line isn't as easy to see in pictures.

-To follow along, you’ll need yarn, a corresponding hook, at least one stitch marker and some fishing line.
-I would recommend at least 15 Pound Test Clear fishing line, if not heavier (higher pound number = heavier weight, just like with yarn).
+To follow along, you’ll need yarn, a corresponding hook, at least one stitch marker and some fishing line or the other long fiber you’ll be using.
+If you’re using fishing line, I would recommend at least 15 Pound Test Clear fishing line, if not heavier (higher pound number = heavier weight, just like with yarn).
 Stren 15 Pound Test fishing line is one I’ve used before for actual fishing and would recommend.

 Let’s get started!